mamerisawesome/electron_boiler/README.md

 # Electron App Boilerplate

-An Electron App boilerplate that is ready to use with Pug and Semantic for the frontend.
+An Electron App boilerplate that is ready to use with Pug and Semantic for the frontend because why not.

 ## Requirements